benmepham/benmepham.github.io/_posts/2020-05-03-testing-github-pages-locally-docker.md

 ---
-title: "Testing a GitHub Pages site (Minimal Mistakes) locally using Docker"
+title: "Testing a GitHub Pages site locally using Docker"
 categories:
   - blog
 ---

-I wanted to test this site locally so I don't have to push to GitHub every time I want to modify or change part of my site.
-I also want to be able to try new things out without breaking the live site.
-I didn't want to have to mess around installing Jekyll and Ruby, so instead, I decided I would like to be able to run the site inside a Docker container.
+I wanted to be able to test changes to my site before pushing them to the live site on GitHub.
+I'm sure there are better ways to do this, but I found a quick and easy way is to use a docker container.

 After researching this, I chose Bret Fisher's [jekyll-serve](https://hub.docker.com/r/bretfisher/jekyll-serve) image as it worked out of the box with the [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme I am using.